Yaroshvitaliy/cra-widgets-builder/README.md

 # Getting Started with Widgets Builder Library
-Widgets Builder Library helps to build widgets that behave like an application and embed them into any place in html document.\
+Widgets Builder Library is an example of a project that shows how to build widgets that behave like a single application all together and embed them into any place in html document.\
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+[react-app-rewired](https://www.npmjs.com/package/react-app-rewired) package was installed to set up Webpack (in config-overrides.js).
 Before running an example, you have to build the project (see instructions bellow).\
 The name of library is specified in package.json:
 ```javascript